pulumi/pulumi-dotnet/README.md

 When running integration tests via an IDE like Goland or VSCode, you want the Pulumi CLI to use the `pulumi-language-dotnet` plugin from this repository, not the one that comes bundled with your Pulumi CLI.
 To do this, in your terminal `dotnet run build-language-plugin` or simply `cd pulumi-language-dotnet && go build`.

-Alternatively, you can run `dotnet run integration test <testName>` or `dotnet run all-integration-tests` which will build the language plugin for you just before running the tests.
+Alternatively, you can run `make test_integration [TEST_FILTER=testName]` which will build the language plugin for you just before running the tests.

 ## Public API Changes